 Family members caring for someone with Alzheimer's or another form of dementia at home can receive limited financial assistance through the Connecticut Statewide Respite Care Program.
-The program provides annual cash benefits that can be used for a wide range of respite services available during the day or overnight.
+The program subsidizes the cost of services that can be used for a wide range of respite services available during the day or overnight.

 In addition to providing relief to caregivers, the Connecticut Statewide Respite Care Program may also assist in developing a plan of care, and offer information and access to support caregivers.
 Individuals enrolled in the program have the choice to receive care through an agency or to hire someone directly.